 You may have attended a ceremony in a garden where a wedding pergola was built just for the occasion.

 Detached or free standing pergolas can be put to many uses.
-These outdoor pergola desings can be used to create a simple sitting area in a large yard to break up the space and add some style and functionality.
+These outdoor pergola designs can be used to create a simple sitting area in a large yard to break up space and add some style and functionality.

 Perhaps you would like to able to relax and enjoy the shade and swing in the breeze.
 Yes, you can hang a pergola swing from the roof with proper structural support.